 To effectively deploy at levels 2 and 3 you MUST conduct a complete business process analysis of the service delivery workflows and ticket volumes to identify the services and applications that should be prioritized for level 2, via custom topic creation, and level 3 via integration to automation workflows.

 The result of the business process analysis will drive the design of your custom topics.
 The design consists of a mind map or process flow that captures what you observe to be the way your service desk interacts with end users for each of the key services and applications that will be supported via a custom topic.

 There is a structure for this design that is beyond the scope of this article.
 Having a structure accelerates and normalizes the way custom topics are built and ultimately impact the user experience.

-If you’d like to learn more about the design structure, make sure to register for the webinar, “Automating Service Delivery with ITSM Pro” where you’ll learn more about this plus, you’ll discover how to access video tutorials, for FREE, on this design structure topic and other key topics covering more detail than can be shared here.
+If you’d like to learn more about the design structure, make sure to watch the on-demand webinar, “Automating Service Delivery with ITSM Pro” where you’ll learn more about this plus, you’ll discover how to access video tutorials, for FREE, on this design structure topic and other key topics covered in more detail than can be shared here.

 The second step to successfully implementing VA is driven by the required analysis and design I just shared with you.
 There are two distinct types of skillsets required.
 Business process analysis and design call for one skillset.
 The other is the technical expertise required to work with VA, PA, and PI.

 The mistake you want to avoid, which we see frequently, is based on the perception that because VA has tools like AI and ML that have taken out the need for data science skills and a group of OOTB components, a developer familiar with the Now platform can simply activate VA, along with its OOTB components, and expect the results that other clients have enjoyed with their successful VA implementations.